 - The PDMS, during the cross-linking, can be coated with a controlled thickness on a substrate using a simple spincoat.
 This allows the manufacture of multilayer devices and the integration of micro valves.

 - The PDMS is deformable, which allows the integration of microfluidic valves using the deformation of the channels.

 - The PDMS is inexpensive Compared to previously used materials (like silicon).
-The PDMS is easy to mould, because even when mixed with the cross-linking agent, the PDMS remains liquid at room temperature for many hours.
+The PDMS is easy to mold, because even when mixed with the cross-linking agent, the PDMS remains liquid at room temperature for many hours.
 The PDMS can mold structures at high resolutions.
 With some optimization it is possible to mold the structures of a few nanometers .

 - The PDMS is gas permeable this allows cell culture by controlling the amount of gas through PDMS or fill channels without any outputs (residual air bubbles under the pressure of the liquid may escape through PDMS to be balanced with atmospheric pressure).

 It is almost impossible to perform metal deposition and dielectric deposition on PDMS.
 This severely limits the integration of electrodes and resistors.
 Nevertheless, this problem is minimized by the fact that PDMS easily attaches to a glass slide using a plasma treatment.
 Thus, the various thin layer metal or dielectric depositions can be performed on the glass slide.

 - The PDMS is a material that ages, therefore after a few years the mechanical properties of this material can be changed.